pix8/accordion-ui/README.md

 (An example is retained in the package directory for guidance)

 ### Possible improvements
+* Tidy up and expand upon examples in 'examples' directory
-* Review and improve instantiation paradigm
+* Formulate and write tests
-* Expose public API
+* Closer alignment to the web component spec(custom elements) and possible translation or forking
 * Migrate event handling to event delegation
+* Expose lifecycle API
-* Expose an events API
+* Expose events API
-* Closer alignment to the web component spec(custom elements)
+* Reapply package dependent styles to inline javascript injection on the elements concered as oppose to internal stylesheet injection

+### Future extensions
+* Concertina UI variant (from same codebase)
+* Tabular UI variant (from same codebase)
+* Toggle functionality/behaviours ringfenced and encapsulated into distinct reusable UI component and retrofitted back in
+* Collection of UI components migrated into @pix8/ui-js (possibly as a monorepo)